git_set_identity

 e

-the email to be used for the identity and GPG secret key retrieval; can be omitted if git config get user.email is set, and you want to use its value
+the email to be used for the identity; can be omitted if git config get user.email is set, and you want to use its value; also used for GPG secret key retrieval if -s is not set

 n